atomiv/atomiv.github.io/_pages/why.md

 All the best in your journey towards successful IT projects and products - reach the next level with the Atomiv.

-## For Companies

-Atomiv helps companies build high performance software development teams.

-* Do you want to increase development productivity?
-* Do you want to deliver high quality software?
-* Do you want to make your customers happy?

-Our goal is to help you and your organization build high performing software teams and to create amazing software products.
-How?
-The key is to realize that success in IT is holistic - spanning both the organizational and technical aspects.

-Success starts with building a strong team:

-* Creating high performance software development teams
-* Empowering and motivating your team to perform their best
-* Providing your team with resources to achieve technical excellence and team productivity
-* Encouraging an organizational culture which strives towards continuous improvement

-The result is great software products:

-* Ensuring quality from start to finish, minimizing defect rates
-* Building software which delivers high value to your customers
-* Delivering projects on schedule and within budget
-* Making your customers really happy and strengthening your customer relationships

 <!-- TODO: TG -->
 <!--